NSHE Policy Against Unlawful Discrimination and Harassment; Complaint Procedure

 i.
 The increased risk that the identified respondent will commit additional acts of violence, discrimination or harassment, such as:

-• whether there have been other misconduct, violence, discrimination or harassment complaints about the same respondent;
+- whether there have been other misconduct, violence, discrimination or harassment complaints about the same respondent;

-• whether the respondent has a history of arrests or other records indicating a history of violence, discrimination or harassment;
+- whether the respondent has a history of arrests or other records indicating a history of violence, discrimination or harassment;

-• whether the violence, discrimination or harassment was committed by multiple persons;
+- whether the violence, discrimination or harassment was committed by multiple persons;

-• whether the circumstances of the incident indicate that the behavior was planned by the respondent or others;
+- whether the circumstances of the incident indicate that the behavior was planned by the respondent or others;

-• Whether the reported violence, discrimination or harassment was committed with a weapon;
+- whether the reported violence, discrimination or harassment was committed with a weapon;

-• Whether the complainant is a minor;
+- whether the complainant is a minor;

-• Whether the institution possesses other means to obtain relevant evidence of the reported violence, discrimination or harassment (e.g., security cameras or personnel, physical evidence);
+- whether the institution possesses other means to obtain relevant evidence of the reported violence, discrimination or harassment (e.g., security cameras or personnel, physical evidence);

-• Whether the complainant’s information reveals a pattern of behavior (e.g., illicit use of drugs, alcohol, coercion, intimidation) at a given location or by a particular group;
+- whether the complainant’s information reveals a pattern of behavior (e.g., illicit use of drugs, alcohol, coercion, intimidation) at a given location or by a particular group;

-• Other factors determined by the institution that indicate the respondent may repeat the behavior or that others may be at risk.
+- other factors determined by the institution that indicate the respondent may repeat the behavior or that others may be at risk.

 Based on one or more of these factors, the institution may decide to investigate and, if appropriate, pursue disciplinary action even though the complainant requested confidentiality or requested that no investigation or disciplinary action be undertaken.
 If none of these factors is present, or if any or all of these factors are present to an insufficient degree, the institution will work to respect the complainant’s request for confidentiality.

 c.
 Actions After Decision to Disclose.
 If the institution decides that a complainant’s confidentiality cannot be maintained, the institution will inform the complainant in writing or via email prior to starting an investigation and the institution will, to the extent possible, only share information with people responsible for handling the institution’s response.
+The institution shall inform the respondent that the complainant asked the institution not to take investigative or disciplinary action against the respondent.

 The institution will inform any individual involved in the matter that retaliation is prohibited and will take steps to protect such individual(s) from retaliation or harm.
 Retaliation will not be tolerated.
 The institution will also: